 In Luisant, family and identity are often one and the same.
 Ties of the heart are valued, but ties of blood are forever, and the bond between family unshakable.
-Large extended families are common, and a group of three to four family units can often trace their genealogy back to a common ancestor, which they take great pride in.
+Large extended families are common, and a group of three to four family units can often trace their genealogy back to a common ancestor, often a folk hero, which they take great pride in.
 These ancestries formed over time throughout Lorassaint into six Lineages, often marked as much by common interests and trades as they are by formal relation.

 Those without Lineages, known colloquially as Outcasts, are treated with vague kindness, brutal pragmatism and pity that they do not have a family structure.
 Some who show promise or interest are adopted into other families; others turn away from the concept entirely, swearing they will forge their own way.

 Each character who is a member of a Lineage at the start of play receives Study: [Lineage] for free.
 The knowledge defined in this study includes knowledge of specific areas, superstitions, family secrets, and local lore.
 Characters may have no more than one Lineage at a time, although changing Lineages is not unheard of, mostly in the case of Outcasts.